ikhsan/IAElegantSheet/README.md

 Another UIActionSheet but more elegant.
 Elegant to code and elegant to see.
 Using Roboto Condensed as default font.

 ## Urgh, another block based UIActionSheet?

-Yes! :) We can't get enough of block based handler for replacing default UIKit.
-I've built it for my current project and I want to learn how to built default action sheet around block handlers.
+Yes! :) We can't just get enough of block based handler are we.

+I've built it for my latest/current project, and I built it also to learn on how to built action sheet using block handlers.

 Currently still WIP though.